A magical female possessing great power over an appropriate element. They are easily identified by their wings and beautiful appearance.

 That sight slowly disappeared as he felt Logan dip down into the thicket of trees below them.

 Both men grunted as twigs scraped and poked them during the descent.

 When Wesley's feet hit the ground, he nearly fell because his legs had become so numb.

 Behind him, Logan panted heavily with his hands on his knees.
 Wesley now had a good look at him.

 Eight large black feathers hovered over Logan's back, imitating crow wings.
 They emitted a dark energy.
 A pointy dark green hoodie hung halfway off of his ponytail.
 The deep maroon shirt underneath it covered his abdomen.
 Dark green pants were tucked into black cuffed knee boots.
-Matching maroon and black leather gloves covered his hands.

 "Wow…" Wesley gasped quietly.

 Logan stood up straight.
 He opened and clenched his fists, then looked at Wesley.